tadegquillien/causal-judgment/README.md

 Causal models must be expressed as Structural Causal Models (SCMs).
 Non-deterministic models like Causal Bayes Nets are not supported, but one can always formulate an SCM that emulates a Causal Bayes Net by introducing 'noise' variables.

-On the positive side, any causal structure that can be expressed by an SCM with binary variable should be supported.
+On the positive side, any causal structure that can be expressed by an SCM with binary variables should be supported.
 This includes 'deep' chain structures like A --> B --> C --> D --> E, and confounded models where the effect of the cause C on the effect E is confounded by other variables.

 ### How these scripts work